Focal segmental glomerulosclerosis: Prognosis

 The majority of untreated cases of FSGS will progress to end-stage kidney disease.
 Important prognostic factors include the degree of proteinuria and initial response to therapy.

 Patients with nephrotic-range (>3.5 g/day) proteinuria have over a 50% rate of progression to end-stage kidney disease at 10 years.
 Only 15% of patients with sub-nephrotic ranges of proteinuria progress to end-stage renal failure at 10 years.

 Initial response to therapy also dictates long-term outcomes.
 Those defined as having a "complete response" typically manifest a proteinuria of <300 mg/day; those with a "partial response" manifest a sub-nephrotic range of proteinuria, <3.5 g/day.
-Either complete or partial response is associated with 80% kidney survival at 10-years, compared with about 50% among non-responsive patients.
+Either complete or partial response is associated with 80% kidney survival at 10 years, compared with about 50% among non-responsive patients.

 Epidemiology

 FSGS accounts for 35% of all cases of nephrotic syndrome, making it one of the most common causes of nephrotic syndrome in the United States.
 FSGS accounts for 2% of all cases of kidney failure.
-African American patients have 4 times the likelihood of developing FSGS.
-Men are about 2 times as likely to develop FSGS as compared with women.
+African American patients have four times the likelihood of developing FSGS.
+Men are about two times as likely to develop FSGS compared to women.